nextflow-io/nf-co2footprint/docs/usage/configuration.md

 ## Cloud computations

-While the CO2 footprint calculation should function on cloud instances, **nf-co2footprint** can currently not natively support cloud environments because cloud-specific values, such as specific CPU models or PUE values may be missing in our datasets.
-Therefore most calculations would likely rely on inexact fallback values.
+While the CO2 footprint calculation works on cloud instances, **nf-co2footprint** can currently not natively support all cloud environments, as cloud-specific values-such as certain CPU models or PUE values-may be missing in our datasets.
+As a result, calculations may often rely on fallback values.

+!!! info

+    For common cloud platforms, the plugin automatically applies provider-specific default PUE values where supported.
+However, not all cloud providers or platforms are currently covered, so you may need to supply some information manually.
+You can view the full list of supported providers and their corresponding PUEs in the [executor PUE mapping file](https://github.com/nextflow-io/nf-co2footprint/blob/master/plugins/nf-co2footprint/src/resources/executor_machine_pue_mapping.csv).
+For example, AWS uses a default PUE of **1.15**.

 To improve the estimate of your CO₂ footprint on the cloud, you are encouraged to manually provide:

 - [The location of your instance](https://portal.electricitymaps.com/docs/getting-started#geographical-coverage) (e.g., zone code `'DE'` for AWS region `eu-central-1`)
 - The PUE of the data center (cloud providers often give global averages)
-- If the plugins TDP table does not include the CPU of your cloud compute instance and you know the per-core TDP for your instance, set `ignoreCpuModel = true` and specify `powerdrawCpuDefault`.
-You may also provide a `customCpuTdpFile` if there are multiple models.
-For more information have a look at [parameters.md](parameters.md).
+- If the plugin’s TDP table does not include the CPU of your cloud compute instance and you know the per-core TDP for your instance, set `ignoreCpuModel = true` and specify `powerdrawCpuDefault`.
+Alternatively, you may provide a `customCpuTdpFile` if there are multiple models, but in this case, `ignoreCpuModel` should **not** be set to `true`, as this would prevent the custom TDP file from being used.
+For more information, see [parameters.md](parameters.md).

-!!! info

-    For AWS Batch, the plugin uses a default PUE of **1.15**.

 If you still want to estimate your CO₂ footprint on the cloud, you can manually provide: